ymolists/website/src/routes/blog/gitlab-integration.md

 The Gitpod integration is already live on gitlab.com today and is going to be part of [GitLab&nbsp;13.5](https://gitlab.com/gitlab-com/www-gitlab-com/-/merge_requests/61933) which is released on October 22nd.
 At that point, you’ll be able to connect your GitLab self-managed installation to gitpod.io, through a new feature that lets you register additional Git providers.

-Furthermore, you can [self-host Gitpod](/self-hosted) (which is [open source](https://github.com/gitpod-io/gitpod)) on your own Kubernetes cluster and configure it with your GitLab instance.
+Furthermore, you can [Self-Host Gitpod](/self-hosted) (which is [open source](https://github.com/gitpod-io/gitpod)) on your own Kubernetes cluster and configure it with your GitLab instance.
 We have convenient installation scripts for GCP and AWS.

 ## What’s next?